forgxyz/forgxyz.github.io/_office/index.md

 [cs50w](/cs50w) - description pending, but taking this gave me the tools to work on expensifly. and, i just had fun taking this course. i've liked everything i have done with python so far, but there is just something different about building some step by step where you can actually see the change. web dev is pretty satisfying.

+[cs50ai](/cs50ai) - i started this course but it fizzled out. might come back at a later date, but as of now i do not plan to restart it. leaving on this list for the projects that i did work through.

 #### projects